arthurperton/statamic-wordpress-users/DOCUMENTATION.md

 ### Import – Step 1

-Upload the CSV export file you just created.
+Upload the CSV export file you just downloaded from your WordPress website.

 ### Import – Step 2